afollestad/material-dialogs/README.md

 is submitted to the callback.

-The input dialog will automatically handle focusing the EditText and displaying the keyboard to allow the user to immediate enter input.
+The input dialog will automatically handle focusing the EditText and displaying the keyboard to allow the user to immediately enter input.
 When the dialog is closed, the keyboard will be automatically dismissed.

 ## Coloring the EditText